We visited Basel, Switzerland in the spring; the sun was shining, the air was warm and the flowers were in full bloom.

 Tinguely Fountain on Theaterplatz

 On the site of the former city theater stage is the Tinguely Fountain.
-Designed in 1977 by Jean Tinguely, a Swiss artist, the fountain consists of 9 mechanized parts that move and spray water in various ways.
+Designed in 1977 by Swiss artist Jean Tinguely, the fountain consists of 9 mechanized parts that move and spray water in various ways.

-The current Basel Theater (the fourth theater since 1834) opened on the square in 1975.
+The current Basel Theater (the fourth theater in the city since 1834) opened on the square in 1975.

-North of Mittlere Brucke, on the east side of the Rhine, is Holzpark Klybeck– an artistic creative space filled with unique containers and makeshift structures that serve food and drinks.
-The hip hangout is an inventive part of Basel, Switzerland nightlife.
-Beyond Klybeck, at the tip of a spit of land, is Dreilandereck (3 Countries Monument).
-The spire marks the nearby point in the river where the borders of Switzerland, France and Germany come together.
+North of Mittlere Brucke, on the east side of the Rhine, is Holzpark Klybeck.
+This artistic creative space is filled with unique containers and makeshift structures that serve food and drinks.

 For an opportunity to be on the river, there are ferries, water taxis and cruises.
-The four Basel ferries in the city center (found between the bridges) transport passengers from one side of the river to the other – using nothing more than natural power.
+Four Basel ferries in the city center (found between the bridges) transport passengers from one side to the other.

-Top Tip: Since the country boundaries meet in the middle of the river, standing in all three countries at once is impossible.
-However, from the 3 Countries Monument, it’s possible to be in all three countries on a short walk.
+From here it’s possible to be in all three on a short walk.
 Start in Switzerland, walk north into Germany and then cross the bridge into France!

 #3 Relax in Basel Parks